On the 17th of August 2022, inflation topped 10% and hit a 40-year high, and it's fair to say there is a fair amount of alarm!

 **‘It was either use BNPL or starve, so I used it’** - Audrey, a pensioner interviewed by Citizens Advice.

-What’s key here is that BNPL, something we initially saw popping up as something for retail companies, is now being used as a last resource for essentials.
+What’s key here is that BNPL, which we initially saw popping up as something for retail companies, is now being used as a last resource for essentials.

 As Gillian Percival (a benefits caseworker at Citizens Advice Copeland in Cumbria) says: ‘Buy Now Pay Later is a double-edged sword.
 It can be useful if you understand what you’re getting into, but if you’re using it out of desperation, you probably have no way to repay.’